 When an inmate is not challenging the fact of being in jail but rather the conditions of confinement -- for instance, claiming severe mistreatment or unlawful prison policies -- it is usually necessary to file a civil rights complaint instead of a habeas corpus petition.
 Under the Prison Litigation Reform Act, inmates contesting conditions generally must first attempt to resolve the matter through available grievance procedures, so that correctional officials have an opportunity to remedy problems before litigation.

 Get Legal Help Understanding Writ of Habeas Corpus

-If you believe you're being detained without adequate proof of guilt, you may consider filing a writ of habeas corpus to force the prosecution's hand.
-After all, it's your right as a suspect or defendant.
-Get started today by contacting a skilled criminal defense attorney near you to discuss your situation.
+If you believe you're being detained unlawfully or without adequate evidence of guilt, you may consider petitioning for a writ of habeas corpus to force the government's hand.
+After all, it's your right.
+Get started today by contacting a skilled criminal defense attorney to discuss your situation.